We know that the journey to get connected can seem complex, and that you might have queries around the different stages of your connection journey.

 What are the connections registers and why should I use them?

 The connection registers will give you an idea of how many current connections exist and at what capacity.
-There are a variety of connection registers available such as the Transmission Entry Capacity Register and the Interconnector Register on the NGESO website.
+There are a variety of connection registers available such as the Transmission Entry Capacity Register and the Interconnector Register on the NESO website.

 We advise that you review the connection register appropriate to your connection type to help inform you of what other connections to the National Electricity Transmission System are currently ongoing.
 These connection registers could help inform you of where, or when you want to connect.